daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 git config --global core.editor code
 ```

-> Note: to ensure you haven't made a typo in any of the above, you can view your global Git configurations by typing: `git config --list --global --show-origin`.
+> Note: to ensure that you haven't made a typo in any of the above, you can view your global Git configurations by either opening the configuration file in a text editor (e.g. via the command `code ~/.gitconfig`) or by typing `git config --list --global`.

 ## Python